Academic Calendar 2024-2025

 4. Identify and organize the principal interactions among the major global change issues that ramify their impacts by developing and applying an over-arching conceptual framework.

-5. Summarize the impacts of western "progress" based, individualist, and capitalist ideologies on humanity's relationship with the rest of the nature, and contrast those with the more holistic ideologies of indigenous and eastern cultures.
+5. Summarize the impacts of western "progress" based, individualist, and capitalist ideologies on humanity's relationship with the rest of the nature, and contrast those with the more holistic ideologies of Indigenous and eastern cultures.

-6. Use concepts such as Progress trap, Global Planetary Boundaries, The Anthropocene, Deep Ecology, Socio-Ecological Stewardship, and Complex Adaptive Systems to discuss, evaluate, and critique potential solutions for addressing individual global change issues.
+6. Use concepts such as Progress trap, Global Planetary Boundaries, the Anthropocene, Deep Ecology, Socio-Ecological Stewardship, and Complex Adaptive Systems to discuss, evaluate, and critique potential solutions for addressing individual global change issues.

 BIOL 416 Terrestrial Ecosystems Units: 3.00